- Essentials

-The Datadog Agent can automatically discover containers and create check configurations with the Autodiscovery mechanism accordingly for those workloads.
+The Datadog Agent automatically discovers containers and creates check configurations by using the Autodiscovery mechanism.

-This ensures that only one instance of each check runs as opposed to each node-based Agent pod running this corresponding check.
+This ensures that only one instance of each check runs as opposed to each node-based Agent Pod running this corresponding check.
 The Cluster Agent holds the configurations and dynamically dispatches them to node-based Agents.
-The Agents connect to the Cluster Agent every 10 seconds and retrieve the configurations to run.
+The Agents connect to the Cluster Agent every ten seconds and retrieve the configurations to run.
 If an Agent stops reporting, the Cluster Agent removes it from the active pool and dispatches the configurations to other Agents.
-This ensures one (and only one) instance always runs even as nodes are added and removed from the cluster.
+This ensures that one (and only one) instance always runs, even as nodes are added and removed from the cluster.

 datadog: